UK heatwave, World Cup snap consumers out of winter gloom: Visa

 Visa said spending in shops and retail establishments grew more quickly than online for a second month in a row, the first time that has happened since 2012.

-The pickup in retail sales is also likely to reflect growing optimism amongst shoppers as inflation weakens and wages grow slightly more quickly.
+The pick-up in retail sales is also likely to reflect growing optimism among shoppers as inflation weakens and wages grow slightly more quickly.

-Accountancy firm Deloitte said on Saturday that its measure of consumer confidence in the second quarter hit its highest level since it was launched in 2011.
+Accountancy firm Deloitte said on Saturday that its measure of consumer confidence in Q2 hit its highest level since it was launched in 2011.

 "UK consumers are increasingly confident about opportunities in the jobs market and the security of work," Ian Stewart, chief economist at Deloitte, said.
 "With the unemployment rate at a 43-year low and skills shortages on the rise, the stage looks set for gains in real wages."

-"These key decisions will be crucial in determining the trajectory of the UK economy and consumer spending", she said.
+"These key decisions will be crucial in determining the trajectory of the UK economy and consumer spending," she added.
+REUTERS